- About Us

 A receptive audience

-The best and most comprehensive employee financial wellness programs in the world will only help if employees become engaged.
-The good news is, according to the PwC 2018 Employee Financial Wellness Survey, they want the help.
+The best and most comprehensive employee financial wellness programs worldwide will only help if employees become engaged.
+According to the PwC 2018 Employee Financial Wellness Survey, the good news is they want help.
 To them, financial wellness has always been defined in terms of aspirational goals, like freedom from stress/financial worry and being able to make choices to enjoy life, so they’re looking for ways to get to that point.

-The PwC survey found, in fact, that more than half of all employees (54%) want to make their own financial decisions, but are looking to have someone validate those decisions.
-Employees want a financial wellness benefit to come with access to unbiased counselors and help understanding all their options.
+The PwC survey found that more than half of all employees (54%) want to make their own financial decisions but want to have someone validate them.
+Employees want a financial wellness benefit to come with access to unbiased counselors and help to understand all their options.

 Crafting the right solutions

 Providing a financial wellness benefit isn’t as simple as offering a personal finance guidebook and hoping for the best.
-The ideal solutions, based on the results of MetLife’s 16th Annual U.S. Employee Benefit Trends Study, involve providing real experiences that have meaning and value to employees – programs and offerings that support flexibility and empower employees to positively impact their situation.
+Based on MetLife’s 16th Annual U.S. Employee Benefit Trends Study, the ideal solutions involve providing real experiences that have meaning and value to employees – programs and offerings that support flexibility and empower employees to positively impact their situation.

 Employees see their benefits as critical to enriching their work and life.
-When employers play an active role in their employees’ financial wellness, everyone benefits.
-The right solutions build confidence for employees, which, the MetLife study found, creates positive results both inside and outside the workplace.
+Everyone benefits when employers play an active role in their employees’ financial wellness.
+The MetLife study found that the right solutions build confidence for employees, which creates positive results both inside and outside the workplace.